yanakovas/boomerang/README.md

 ### Release 1.
 Shall we model the logic of the game?

 Think about the logic of the game.
-First, think about what you want to get in the [MVP] (https://en.wikipedia.org/wiki/Minimum_viable_product).
+First, think about what you want to get in the [MVP].
 You don't need to write any code for this!
 Get together with your team and just brainstorm!
 Write down all the ideas on a piece of paper, draw pictures and diagrams!
 Think about what you want to get by the end of the working day.

 - How will you draw yourself and the enemy?
 - How will the boomerang fly?